Netherlands

 With a population of over 18 million people, all living within a total area of 41,850 km2—of which the land area is 33,500 km2—the Netherlands is the 26th most densely populated country, with a density of 541 /km2.
-Nevertheless, it is the world's second-largest exporter of food and agricultural products by value, owing to its fertile soil, mild climate, intensive agriculture, and inventiveness.
+Nevertheless, it is the world's second largest exporter of food and agricultural products by value, owing to its fertile soil, mild climate, intensive agriculture, and inventiveness.
 The four largest cities in the Netherlands are Amsterdam, Rotterdam, The Hague and Utrecht.
-Amsterdam is the country's most populous city and the nominal capital, though the primary national political institutions are located in The Hague.
+Amsterdam is the country's most populous city and the nominal capital, though the primary national political institutions are in The Hague.

 The Netherlands has been a parliamentary constitutional monarchy with a unitary structure since 1848.
 The country has a tradition of pillarisation (separation of citizens into groups by religion and political beliefs) and a long record of social tolerance, having legalised prostitution and euthanasia, along with maintaining a liberal drug policy.
 The Netherlands allowed women's suffrage in 1919 and was the first country to legalise same-sex marriage in 2001.
-Its mixed-market advanced economy has the eleventh-highest per capita income globally.
+A developed country, its mixed-market advanced economy is the eighteenth-largest in the world, and has the eleventh-highest per capita income globally.
 The Hague holds the seat of the States General, cabinet, and Supreme Court.
 The Port of Rotterdam is the busiest in Europe.
 Schiphol is the busiest airport in the Netherlands, and the fourth busiest in Europe.
-Being a developed country, the Netherlands is a founding member of the European Union, eurozone, G10, NATO, OECD, and WTO, as well as a part of the Schengen Area and the trilateral Benelux Union.
+The Netherlands is a founding member of the European Union, eurozone, G10, NATO, OECD, and World Trade Organization, as well as a part of the Schengen Area and the trilateral Benelux Union.
 It hosts intergovernmental organisations and international courts, many of which are in The Hague.